nobleo/ros2_performance/README.md

 | rosonenode| ~19.6% | ~70%| ~10.4%|
 | ros | ~32% | ~ 43.9%| ~24.1% |

-The distribution in the table above is also represented in the FlameGraph below:
+The distribution in the table above is also represented in the FlameGraph when opened in Hotspot.
-FlameGraph of rosonenode (70% SingleThreadedExecutor, 20% eProsima, 10% other).
+The FlameGraph image of rosonenode below is not to scale, but does show all the function calls.

 ![Alt text](/images/rosonenode.png?raw=true "FlameGraph for rosonenode")

-TODO: The FlameGraphs of the other binaries can be found in the images folder.
+The FlameGraphs of the other binaries can be found in the images folder, to properly see the distributions in hotspot please generate perf.data files on your local machine.
+How to do this is explained on the Hotspot github page, a link to this page can be found in this README under **CPU profiling methods**.

 ## Observations
 * The percentual contribution of the SingleThreadedExecutor for the rosonenode binary is very high.